 Congenital Zika syndrome is a recognised pattern of congenital anomalies (i.e., microcephaly, intracranial calcifications or other brain anomalies, or eye anomalies, among others) in infants associated with Zika virus infection during pregnancy.
 Infants may present with microcephaly or other manifestations including spasticity, seizures, craniofacial disproportion, brainstem dysfunction, ocular abnormalities, hearing loss, findings on neuro-imaging (e.g., cortical disorders, calcifications, ventriculomegaly), arthrogryposis (e.g., congenital joint contractures), irritability, dysphagia, and feeding difficulties.
 Other presentations include ocular abnormalities in infants without microcephaly or other brain abnormalities, postnatal-onset microcephaly in infants born with a normal head circumference, postnatal-onset hydrocephalus in infants born with microcephaly, sleep electroencephalogram (EEG) abnormalities, and diaphragmatic paralysis in infants born with microcephaly and arthrogryposis.
 Features consistent with fetal immobility (e.g., dimples, feet malpositions, distal hand/finger contractures) may also be present.
 There have been reports of these abnormalities in infants who have a normal head circumference and with mothers who do not report having a rash during pregnancy.
 The syndrome does not appear to be associated with maternal disease severity.
 Signs of congenital brain injury due to Zika virus infection acquired during the third trimester of pregnancy have been reported.
 Poor head growth with microcephaly developing after birth has been reported in a small number of patients in Brazil.
 Eye abnormalities may be the only initial finding; therefore, it is recommended that all infants with potential Zika virus exposure should undergo an eye examination regardless of the presence or absence of other symptoms.
 Other infectious causes of microcephaly should be ruled out.

-Case definitions have been published by WHO, Centers for Disease Control and Prevention (CDC), and PAHO:
+Case definitions have been published by WHO, CDC, and PAHO: